SathwikPerla/FinalTerm-Project/README.md

-# FinalTerm-Project
+🌍 Disaster Management Dashboard 🚨
-Gives the info about the EarthQuake that occured in that country/city 🌍 Disaster Management Dashboard 🚨

-Welcome to the Disaster Management Dashboard!
+Gives the info about the EarthQuake that occured in that country/city Welcome to the Disaster Management Dashboard!
 This interactive web application provides real-time earthquake data and helps you locate nearby hospitals in case of emergencies.
 Be the disaster-management hero! 🦸‍♂️🦸‍♀️

 🎯 Key Features: